2021 Mercedes-Benz S-Class is ready for Level 3 automated driving

 To deliver on this promise, Källenius said Mercedes-Benz is working with the German government "to create a clear regulatory framework" for Level 3 driving on public highways.
 The company is attempting to get this certified in the second half of next year, though, naturally, there are legal hurdles to overcome.

 Carbon neutrality is another goal of Mercedes-Benz.
 "It's also a state of mind, it's a conviction," Källenius said.
 And particularly for luxury brands, it's a difficult to target to hit.
 But the 2021 S-Class will help reach this goal.
 At least in America, two EQ-Boost powertrains will be offered, internal-combustion engines bolstered by 48-volt electrical systems.
-Beyond that, ais also on the docket, one with around 62 miles of electric-only range, though it has not been confirmed whether this variant will come to the US.
+Beyond that, a plug-in hybrid S-Class is also on the docket, one with around 62 miles of electric-only range, though it has not been confirmed whether this variant will come to the US.
 Källenius said, "The plug-in hybrid segment is likely smaller in North America than it is in Europe," but he thinks it will grow going forward.
-Further reducing carbon emissions, there's also the upcoming all-electric sedan, which he noted will not be a clone of the combustion-powered S-Class, rather a sibling.
+Further reducing carbon emissions, there's also the upcoming EQS all-electric sedan, which he noted will not be a clone of the combustion-powered S-Class, rather a sibling.
 It's going to ride on a dedicated EV platform.
 With electrically boosted conventional powertrains, plug-in hybrids and full-electrics, the automaker is taking a three-pronged approach to reducing emissions.

 these days, the S-Class remains the crown jewel of Mercedes-Benz's lineup.Källenius said, "[We] have other strong legs in the portfolio," but this flagship sedan is a symbol for the brand, one the company hopes will gain even more fans with this latest generation.
 Thanks to all the forward-thinking tech it offers, this probably won't be hard.